The 2025 Precision Intent Whitepaper is here

 Conclusion

-In 2025, if Customer Success owns the number, it also needs to own the signals.
+In 2025 and beyond, if Customer Success owns the number, it must also own the signals.

 FAQs